pydoit/doit/doc/cmd_run.rst

 dir (cwd)
 -----------

-By default relative paths of file used on the `dodo` file and the "current working directory" used on python execution is the same as the location of the `dodo` file.
-You can specify a different *cwd* with the --dir/-d option.
+By default the directory of the `dodo` file is used as the "current working directory" on python execution.
+You can specify a different *cwd* with the *-d*/*--dir* option.

 .. code-block:: console